8 Things to Do in Marrakech in Winter

 Hamman Marrakech| ©Dewet

-When temperatures drop, there's nothing better than a steam bath.
-You can find them everywhere, from the souk to the most modern neighborhoods, but the ritual usually follows precise steps:
+When the temperatures drop, there's nothing better than a steam bath.
+You can find them everywhere, from the souk to the most modern neighborhoods, but the ritual usually follows a specific sequence:

-• First, you'll enter a room where you'll find two buckets, one with cold water and the other with hot water.
-It is the prelude to the hammam and serves to get used to the heat of the place.
+• First, you will enter a room where you will find two buckets, one with cold water and the other with hot water.
+This is the antechamber of the hammam and serves to acclimatize you to the heat of the place.

-• After a superficial cleansing, you will pass to the second room: the steam room, whose purpose is to expel impurities from the skin.
+• After a quick wash, you will move on to the second room: the steam room, which is designed to expel impurities from the skin.

-• When you can no longer stand the heat, you must return to the first room where the real ritual begins.
-Once the pores are open, it's time to scrub with beldi soap, a dark detergent made with black olive oil, caustic soda and olive paste.
+• When you can no longer stand the heat, you will return to the first room where the real ritual begins.
+Once your pores are open, it is time to scrub yourself with beldi soap, a dark detergent made from black olive oil, caustic soda, and olive paste.

-• After cleansing and purifying the skin, you can conclude the experience with an argan oil massage and an invigorating shower.
+• After cleansing and purifying your skin, you can conclude the experience with an argan oil massage and an invigorating shower.

-If you book a hammam experience in Marrakech you will get multiple benefits:
+Booking a hammam experience in Marrakech offers multiple benefits:

 • It has a beneficial expectorant effect.

-• It is very useful to counteract the cold and fight sinusitis.
+• It is very useful for counteracting colds and combating sinusitis.

 La Mamounia Hotel| ©Mike Finn